What is good design? Isn’t design quality subjective?

 You can’t see strategy

-Hopefully, I’ve introduced you to new ways of looking at design.
+Hopefully, I’ve introduced you to at least one new way of looking at graphic design.
 If the strategic approach is new to you, try narrowing your options.
 It’s better to execute one of these ideas than to force too many messages into one design.

 With experience, you’ll be able to wrap more of these concepts into your copywriting and design direction.
 Keep in mind that rich, conceptual strategy doesn’t require equally rich aesthetics.
 Less-is-more is still true when it comes to executing any design strategy.